nsaicharan/existentialhope/2017-10-26-Existential-Angst-&-Existential-Hope.md

 * [East Bay Futurists](https://www.meetup.com/preview/East-Bay-Futurists) meetup group. - Bay Area Meetup organized by Scott Jackisch

+* [Awesome Foundation ](http://www.awesomefoundation.org/en)- Have a crazy brilliant idea that needs funding?
+We award $1,000 grants every month.
+It couldn't be simpler!
+Your idea is yours alone.
+We don't want a stake in it.
+We just want to help you make it happen!

 * Extropy Institute - join mailing list

 * Long-term world-improvement - join mailing list